gdurante2019/gdurante2019.github.io/_posts/2019-06-04-king_county_housing_price_analysis_surprises_musings_and_further_analysis.markdown

 Making a conscious effort to remain open to a range of possibilities (read:  “surprises”) can expand our insights and deepen our understanding of a phenomenon.
 At the same time, it is important to focus one’s scope in a project and not attempt to “boil the ocean” by exploring every possible avenue and combination of effects.
 A data scientist’s skillset must include the ability to balance open exploration of potentially new effects with the ability to constrain scope given the allotted time and resources.

-***The stage is set…***
+### ***The stage is set…***

-With this as a backdrop, I began work on the first big project in the Flatiron School Data Science Career Track curriculum, an analysis of a data set of over 20,000 houses in King County, Washington to identify the features that have the largest impact on home values.
+With this as a backdrop, I began work on the first big project in the Flatiron School Data Science Career Track curriculum, an analysis of a data set of over 20,000 houses in King County, Washington, to identify the features that have the largest impact on home values.
 The data set included information on each home’s physical structure (square footage of living space, number of bedrooms and bathrooms, square footage of lot, square footage of basement, number of floors, etc.) and other attributes (e.g., ZIP Code, latitude/longitude, waterfront location, year built, year renovated, and views of home by prospective buyers).

 Using the **OSEMiN** framework, we were tasked with **obtaining** (importing) the data set, **scrubbing** (cleaning) the data, **exploring** the data (exploratory data analysis, or EDA), **modeling** with multi-linear regression (ordinary least squares, or OLS, using Statsmodels for python) to answer specific questions we had generated, and **interpreting** results.
 In my initial review, cleaning, and exploration of the data set, I found myself considering several questions: